vanandrew/dotfiles/README.md

 ## Installation on NIL Systems

-Simply run the line below on either `maeve` or `rocinante` (NOTE: The installer identifies your current shell using the $SHELL variable.
+Simply run one of the lines below on either `maeve` or `rocinante` (NOTE: The installer identifies your current shell using the $SHELL variable.
 If you've modified it the installer may not install the correct startup script for your current shell.):

 ```
+# csh or bash (or any shell really...)
+#
+# What does this do?
+This will change to your home directory, download and run the dotfiles install script,
+# delete the install script after it has run, then change you back to the directory you were previously in.
+pushd ~ && curl -O https://gitlab.com/DosenbachGreene/dotfiles/-/raw/master/install.sh && chmod +x install.sh && ./install.sh && rm install.sh && popd

-# bash
+# bash only (this is syntactically nicer...)
+# This will simply run the commands found in the install script inside bash.
 bash -c "$(curl -fsSL https://gitlab.com/DosenbachGreene/dotfiles/-/raw/master/install.sh)"

-# csh
-pushd ~ && curl -O https://gitlab.com/DosenbachGreene/dotfiles/-/raw/master/install.sh && chmod +x install.sh && ./install.sh && rm install.sh && popd
 ```

 This will inject the startup script into the appropriate dotfiles based on your current active shell.